Mar 7, 2024 | Blogposts

 8. The Great Fire of 1776

-9. Evolution into New York City (1785)
+9. The transition into becoming New York City (1785)

 Conclusion